Sbali11/Nooks/README.md

 #### Set Environment Variables
-Next, create a .env file in the HumanisticManagement folder, and add the following variables here (For more information, refer to: https://github.com/slackapi/bolt-python/tree/main/examples/flask)
+Next, create a .env file in the Nooks folder, and add the following variables here (For more information, refer to: https://github.com/slackapi/bolt-python/tree/main/examples/flask)

 ```
 // from the slack app workspace